codeship/documentation/_general/projects/skipping-builds.md

 ## Skipping On Certain Branches

-You can use the _Branches_ tab in your _Project Settings_ to exclude certain branches from running builds.
+You can use the _Build Triggers_ tab in your _Project Settings_ to exclude certain branches from running builds.

 ![Exclude branches from running builds]({{ site.baseurl }}/images/general/exclude_branches.png)

-**Note** that you can also choose to only run builds on certain branches by using the other toggle on the _Branches_ tab as well.
+**Note** that you can also choose to only run builds on certain branches by using the other toggle on the _Build Triggers_ tab as well.

+Branches can be defined using the full name, e.g. `master`, or by specifying a regular expression, e.g. `^releases.*$`.
+Make sure to remember `^` and `$` to indicate that a branch name is a regular expression.

 ### Skipping Via Commit Message